Authored by the expert who managed and guided the team behind the Australia Property Pack

 What are the total closing costs in Melbourne in 2026 as a percentage?

-As of early 2026, total closing costs in Melbourne for an Australian citizen or permanent resident typically range from 5% to 6% of the purchase price, while foreign buyers face significantly higher costs of approximately 13% to 16% or more due to additional surcharges and fees.
+As of early 2026, total closing costs in Melbourne for an Australian buyer typically run about 5% to 6% of the purchase price, while foreign buyers should expect roughly 13% to 16% or more because of the additional 8% foreign purchaser surcharge on top of standard stamp duty.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Melbourne.